janbredenbeek/ZXSpectrum-Basicode/README.md

 ### Loading BASICODE programs from an ASCII file
 Many BASICODE programs published over the years are now available as ASCII files in the BASICODE repository.
 Using an emulator, these files may be imported into the BASICODE translator program by loading them into the Spectrum's memory as binary data files.
 To successfully do this, the following conditions must be observed:

-- Lines in the ASCII program must be terminated with either a CR or CR+LF character (the translator program will ignore LFs).
+- Lines in the ASCII program must be terminated with a CR character (the translator program currently doesn't process LF or CR+LF correctly).
 In addition, the file should start with a STX character (with bit 7 set, so Hex 82 or CHR$ 130) and end with an ETX character (also bit 7 set, so Hex 83 or CHR$ 131).
 These markers define the begin and end of the program.
 If the file doesn't contain these characters, you may POKE them into memory afterwards.

 - The file must be loaded into the Spectrum's free memory area, starting at a location at least 100 bytes above STKEND, and must not extend into the memory reserved for the translator program, which is above location 53950 (you should leave at least 100 bytes free below this as the machine stack resides here).
 Any existing program above line 1000 must have been deleted first (invoking the \*L menu option followed by BREAK will do this).
-In practice, the maximum size of the raw BASICODE program will be about 27K bytes on the standard 48K Spectrum.
+In practice, the size of the raw BASICODE program must be no greater than about 27K bytes on the standard 48K Spectrum.

 - The start address of the file must be POKEd into the locations 55791 (low byte) and 55792 (high byte).
-If you enter a BASICODE load command (\*L) first and then BREAK out of the loader, locations 55791 and 55792 will already have been set correctly and entering 'PRINT PEEK 55791+256\*PEEK 55792' will display the start address to be used.
+If you enter a BASICODE load command (\*L) first and then BREAK out of the loader, the locations will already have been set correctly and entering 'PRINT PEEK 55791+256\*PEEK 55792' will display the start address to be used.
 At this location, there should be a STX (CHR$ 130) character.
 If the file doesn't contain this character, you should load it at one location higher and POKE 130 into the start address.
+**Note**: The locations 55791 and 55792 are valid for version 4.0.
+For version 3.1, the locations to POKE will be 55773 and 55774 respectively, and for version 1.0 56405 and 56406.

 - It is very important that the ETX marker (Hex 83, CHR$ 131) is present at the end of the program in memory.
 Failure to do so will result in rubbish being imported after the program when translating to BASIC!

+If your BASICODE file doesn't have the proper line termination and/or STX/ETX characters, you can use a good text editor such as Notepad++ to reformat it.
+For example, to change the line termination from CR+LF to CR, choose in the Edit menu the option EOL Conversion -> CR (Macintosh).
+STX and ETX characters may be added to the beginning and end of the file by typing ALT-0130 and ALT-0131 respectively (hold down ALT while typing the digits).
+Be sure to change the Encoding menu option from UTF-8 to ANSI or you'll end up with the wrong codes!

 As an example, you must take the following steps to import a BASICODE program from an ASCII text file into the Spectrum:

 1. Enter '\*L', then use BREAK to exit from the loader.
 This will delete any existing program above line 1000.

-2. Enter the command **PRINT PEEK 55791+256\*PEEK 55792**.
+2. Enter the command **PRINT PEEK 55791+256\*PEEK 55792** (for v4.0, other versions see note above).
 Note the address, it will usually be around 26000 to 27000.

 3. Use the 'load binary file into memory' feature of your emulator to load the BASICODE program at the start address.
 On Spectaculator, you should choose File -> Open, then select the option 'Z80 Machine code (.raw,.bin) in the drop-down box right to the file name (You probably have to rename the file to something ending in .raw or .bin first.
 Do **NOT** check the box 'Execute after import'!).\
 On Fuse, you can use the menu option File -> Load binary data.
 Enter the start address in the dialog box following.\